19hours/sg-statutes/Accountants Act - AA2004.md

 #### Proceedings of Complaints Committee

-- 45.
+45\.

-- —(1)  A Complaints Committee may meet from time to time for the purposes of its inquiry and may regulate its own procedure.
+—(1)  A Complaints Committee may meet from time to time for the purposes of its inquiry and may regulate its own procedure\.

 (2)  The chairman of a Complaints Committee may at any time summon a meeting of the Complaints Committee.